-- Alcohol - Illegal drugs such as marijuana, crack, meth, heroin and cocaine - Prescription drugs, such as Valium, sleeping pills, amphetamines, pain killers, narcotics and tranquilizers used without a doctor's supervision, including but not limited to, over-the-counter drugs that are used in a way that compromises or impairs the employee.
+- Alcohol - Illegal drugs such as marijuana, crack, meth, heroin and cocaine, and synthetic drugs. - Prescription drugs, such as Valium, sleeping pills, amphetamines, pain killers, narcotics and tranquilizers used without a doctor's supervision, including but not limited to, over-the-counter drugs that are used in a way that compromises or impairs the employee.